 By understanding the risks and knowing how to take preventative measures, almost 70% of all forklift accidents can be prevented.
 Understanding each risk and knowing that you have the right forklift equipment can heavily reduce any potential workplace health and safety risk for you and your workers.

-Check out our range of forklifts for hire today and make sure you have the forklift machine for the job!
+Here at iSeekplant we have a nationwide network of forklift hire suppliers ranging from Brisbane, Sydney and Melbourne to Canberra, Adelaide, Darwin and Perth.
+Check out our range of forklifts for hire today and make sure you have the right forklift machine for your project!